Sustainability report, ESG report, annual report?

 +++ Read more on how the EU currently plans to change the CSRD reporting and what this might mean for you +++

 What is your report called?
 Sustainability report, integrated annual and sustainability report, ESG report, CSRD report, environmental report, GRI report?
-Do you also have EcoVadis reporting, LKSG report, CDP reporting, ESG ratings, SAQ ratings and so on?
-On top of that, questionnaires from customers?
+Do you also have EcoVadis reporting, LKSG report, CDP reporting, ESG ratings, SAQ ratings and on top of that, questionnaires from customers?

-Or do you not yet have a report or one that meets such standards?
-Are there a variety of approaches – and a feasible roadmap for CSRD reporting is still missing?
-Whatever the case, tell us where you stand, what you need and what questions are on your mind.
+Or do you not yet have a report, or don’t have one that meets current standards?
+Are there multiple reporting approaches in place, but no clear roadmap for CSRD reporting?
+Whatever the case, tell us where you stand, what you need and which questions you’re facing.
 The best way to do this is to use our contact form and then get in touch for an initial (video) call.

 What happens next?
-If you like, we can plan your next step in sustainability reporting.
-STEINBACH STRATEGIEN has helped a great many companies take one, two or three steps forward from a wide range of starting points.
+If you like, we can plan your next steps in sustainability reporting.
+STEINBACH STRATEGIEN has helped a great many companies advance one, two, or even three stages from a wide range of starting points.
 Read on to find out how we do it in practice: “Behind the scenes of sustainability consulting”.

 Overview of services